Asthma and Respiratory Health: Supporting Easier Breathing Naturally

 Respiratory infections, particularly viral infections, are common asthma triggers.
 Good hand hygiene, maintaining immune health and staying current on vaccinations (including flu) help prevent infections.
 Cold air can trigger bronchoconstriction.
 Cover your nose and mouth with a scarf in cold weather and consider warming up gradually before outdoor winter exercise.
 Gastroesophageal reflux (GERD) can worsen asthma, possibly through micro-aspiration or neural reflexes.
 Treating reflux may improve asthma control in affected individuals.
 Stress and strong emotions can trigger asthma attacks.
 Stress management is part of comprehensive asthma care.

-Dietary Approaches to Respiratory Health
+Dietary Patterns and Respiratory Health

 Anti-Inflammatory Eating